-The whole island sprouts tall bamboo poles called "penjor" -- these are usually decorated with fruit, coconut leaves, and flowers, and set up on the right of every residence entrance.
+The whole island sprouts tall bamboo poles, or penjor, which are usually decorated with fruit, coconut leaves, and flowers, and set up on the right of every residence entrance.
 At each gate, you'll also find small bamboo altars set up especially for the holiday, each one bearing woven palm-leaf offerings for the spirits.

 The preparations for Galungan begin several days before the actual feast day.

-"Penyekeban" literally means "the day to cover up ", as this is the day when green bananas are covered up in huge clay pots to speed their ripening.
+- Penyekeban: Three days before Galungan, families begin their preparations for Galungan.
+Penyekeban literally means, "the day to cover up," as this is the day when green bananas are covered up in huge clay pots to speed their ripening.

-A day before Galungan ("Penampahan"): or slaughter day - Balinese slaughter the sacrificial animals that will go into the temple or altar offerings.
+- Penampahan: The day before Galungan is slaughter day.
+On this day, Balinese slaughter the sacrificial animals that will go into the temple or altar offerings.
 Galungan is marked by the sudden surplus of traditional Balinese food, like lawar (a spicy pork and coconut sauce dish) and satay.

-On Galungan day itself: Balinese devotees pray at the temples and make their offerings to the spirits.
+- Galungan Day: Balinese devotees pray at the temples and make their offerings to the spirits.
 Women are seen carrying the offerings on their heads, while men bring palm fronds.

-The tenth day after Galungan ("Kuningan"): marks the end of Galungan, and is believed to be the day when the spirits ascend back to heaven.
+- Kuningan: The tenth day after Galungan Day marks the end of Galungan, and is believed to be the day when the spirits ascend back to heaven.
 On this day, Balinese make special offerings of yellow rice.

 After the barong pays a visit, it is important to make an offering of a canang sari containing money.